Skip to main content

 Employees may use any available Oregon sick leave when a public official has determined that the air quality or heat indexes at either the employee’s work location or home are at a level where continued exposure to such levels would jeopardize the health of the employee.

 Of course, if air quality causes an employee to feel sick, they may take any available Oregon sick leave without the need for a determination by a public health official.
-Note: BOLI recently issued a temporary administrative rule clarifying the use of sick leave for evacuation, air quality index, and/or heat index orders - See our sick leave page for other FAQ on eligibility.

 As the employer, you also have an obligation to maintain a workplace that is free from direct threats to worker health and safety.
 It is your responsibility to evaluate workplace hazards, including respiratory hazards.
+You can learn more from Oregon OSHA about wildfires online.
+Oregon OSHA also offers consultation services, technical expertise, and other resources to help employers assess and address potential workplace hazards associated with wildfire season.

 Air quality is a big concern for some workers because they have asthma – what are my responsibilities here?

-My employee had to evacuate their home because of the wildfires - does Oregon Family Leave Act (OFLA) apply?
+My employee had to evacuate their home because of the wildfires - does the Oregon Family Leave Act (OFLA) apply?

 I had to close the shop because of an order to evacuate – is that paid time?

-Sick time (whether paid or not) is available in the event of a public health emergency, and that includes a closure of the employee’s place of business (or the school or place of care of the employee’s child) by order of a public official.
+Note that sick time (whether paid or not) is available in the event of a public health emergency, and that includes a closure of the employee’s place of business (or the school or place of care of the employee’s child) by order of a public official.